 The Asia Pacific PEI programme began initially in Vietnam in 2005.
 The programme was significantly scaled up as part of the global joint UNDP-UNEP PEI scale up proposal in 2008.
-The PEI Asia expansion started with two workshops in Bhutan (2007) and Thailand (2008) where interested government and UN parties from a range of countries identified the needs for P-E mainstreaming in the region and ways of implementing PEI country programmes.
-Today PEI Asia has programmes in 5 countries -Bangladesh, Bhutan, Lao PDR, Nepal, and Thailand (the programme in Vietnam came to an end in 2009).
-The programme also provides technical support to the Philippines, Myanmar, Mongolia and Indonesia.
+The PEI Asia expansion started with two workshops in Bhutan (2007) and Thailand (2008) where interested government and UN parties from a range of countries identified the needs for poverty-environment mainstreaming in the region and ways of implementing PEI country programmes.
+Today PEI Asia has programmes in eight countries - Bangladesh, Bhutan, Indonesia, Lao PDR, Nepal, Mongolia, Myanmar and Philippines (the programmes in Thailand and Vietnam came to an end in 2009 and 2013, respectively).
 The country teams are supported by the Regional Asia Pacific Team based at the UNEP and UNDP Regional Offices in Bangkok.
 The function of the regional team is to provide strategic direction to the PEI country programmes; provide support to governments and UNDP country offices to facilitate PEI implementation; connect the country to the region and then to global platforms; and to promote the sharing of knowledge and lessons learnt from the different countries in the programme.

 Asia Pacific is the world’s most densely populated region and home to 66 percent of the world’s poor.
 Asia Pacific’s annual per capita GDP growth was 7.5 percent in 2010 and its resource consumption and carbon emissions now outstrip the rest of the world.
 Yes Asia Pacific has the lowest ecological carrying capacity, and its the region most prone to climate related disasters with the largest number of people vulnerable to climate change.
 This in combination with the region’s weak institutional capacity to address sustainable development exacerbates the issues and accelerates unsustainable resource use.
 The overall effect is that the achievement of Asia’s development objectives - including poverty reduction and food security - are made more difficult.